Dr. Andrzej P. Kądzielawa

-Andrzej Piotr Kądzielawa (Kraków, Poland) is a theoretical physicist and data engineer.
+Andrzej Piotr Kądzielawa (Kraków, Poland) is a theoretical physicist, currently an assistant professor at the AGH University of Krakow.

 He is a co-author of high-performance computational library Quantum Metallization Tools (qmt) and an author of generic framework for mapping density functional theory output onto the Heisenberg model JorGpi.